 3. Star Topology

 Star Topology is the kind of network topology in which all the nodes are connected via cables to a single node called a hub, which is the central node.
 The hub can be active or passive in nature.
 Active hubs contain repeaters, while passive hubs are considered non-intelligent nodes.
-Each node contains a reserved connection to the central node, which the central node acting as a repeater during data transmission.
+Each node contains a reserved connection to the central node, which the central node acts as a repeater during data transmission.

 Benefits of Star Topology